What are types of assisted living?

 End of life care in assisted living

-While the idea may have negative associations for you and your parents, a nursing home is ideal for seniors who have significant medical problems and need to have access to 24/7 skilled nursing care with physicians onsite.
+While this option may have negative associations for you and your parents, a nursing home is ideal for seniors who have significant medical problems and need to have access to 24/7 skilled nursing care with physicians onsite.
 For example, this may include a need for assistance with medications that are difficult to administer or must be given through unusual means, such as IVs, chest tubes or complex processes.
 It commonly includes those who need chemotherapy and other life-prolonging procedures as well.
 Your doctor will be able to advise.